Muhammad Rifaldi

-Muhammad Rifaldi (born 3 October 1996) is an Indonesian professional footballer who plays for Liga 2 club Persipal Palu.
-A versatile player, Rifaldi has also played as a right-back, centre-back and defensive midfielder.
+Muhammad Rifaldi (born 3 October 1996) is an Indonesian professional footballer who plays as a right-back for Championship club Persipal Palu.

 Club career

 Bandung United

 In 2019, Rifaldi signed a contract with Indonesian Liga 2 club Bandung United.

 Sriwijaya

 He was signed for Sriwijaya to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persiraja Banda Aceh

 In 2021, Rifaldi signed a contract with Indonesian Liga 1 club Persiraja Banda Aceh.
 Rifaldi made his first-team debut on 29 August 2021 in a match against Bhayangkara at the Indomilk Arena, Tangerang.

 Persik Kediri

 Rifaldi was signed for Persik Kediri to play in Liga 1 in the 2022–23 season.
 He made his league debut on 19 August 2022 in a match against PSIS Semarang at the Jatidiri Stadium, Semarang.